cavamagie/autopgsqlbackup/Readme.md

-docker based on debian that use a script autopgsqlbackup to manage a schedule backup of a postgres docker
+docker based on debian that use a script autopgsqlbackup code written by Aaron Axelsen to manage a schedule backup of a postgres docker

 autopgsqlbackup